Exchanges pile in to tap OTC clearing reforms

 Given the timings, the exchanges have largely rolled out their services across these three main OTC asset classes in the United States, but in Europe the exchanges are only now jockeying for position.

-For interest rate swaps, the largest OTC derivative asset class, LCH.Clearnet, which is in exclusive sales talks with the London Stock Exchange (LSE.L), is the dominant provider.
+For interest rate swaps, the largest OTC derivative asset class, LCH.Clearnet, which is in exclusive sales talks with the London Stock Exchange, is the dominant provider.

-But this may change with the CME Group (CME.O) and Deutsche Boerse's (DB1Gn.DE) Eurex set to launch their rates clearing services this year.
+But this may change with the CME Group and Deutsche Boerse's Eurex set to launch their rates clearing services this year.

 "Eurex Clearing is planning to roll out interest rate swap clearing later this year, followed by equity swaps, in line with our plan to cover as many asset classes as possible," said Marcus Zickwolff, Executive Vice President, Eurex Group, Head of System Design Department.